IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-03-analytics.md

 ---
 layout: docs
-title:  Streams SPL Lab 3 - Apply enhanced analytics
+title:  Part 3 - Apply enhanced analytics
 description: Update the application to compute the rolling avearge speed for each vehicle.
 weight:  40
 published: true
 tag: spl-lab
 prev:
   file: spl-lab-02-understand-data-flow
-  title: Lab 2 - Understand the flow of data
+  title: Part 2 - Understand the flow of data
 next:
   file: spl-lab-04-modular-apps
-  title: Lab 4 - Modularize your application
+  title: Part 4 - Modularize your application
 ---

 In this lab, you will enhance the app you\'ve built by adding an